lucky-wolf/DW2-XL/README.md

 - Fixed access to gravitic mines & distortion fields from Haakonish racial tech
 - Fixed Armor Plating+ to have a research cost
 - Fixed Mortalen torpedo tech costs (they were at least double what they should have been t4 and up)
-- Added missing scanner values for Advanced Target Tracking, Multilock Sensors, and Fleet Targeting Sensors
+- Added missing scanner values for Advanced Targeting, Multilock Sensors, and Fleet Targeting Sensors

 ### v1.13.3
 - Fixed Central Espionage Agency planetary facility can now be built